 DOES THIS APPLY TO YOU?

-If your symptoms worsen in the second half of your cycle, particularly in the week before menstruation, or if hormonal disruption has coincided with a period of sustained stress, the pregnenolone steal is very likely active.
+If your symptoms worsen in the second half of your cycle, particularly in the week before menstruation, and have coincided with a period of sustained stress, the stress-driven hormonal disruption pattern described above is worth investigating.
 If symptoms are consistent across the entire cycle rather than phase-specific, other hormonal mechanisms warrant investigation.
-If you are in perimenopause or post-menopause, hormonal changes during this period involve multiple overlapping mechanisms beyond the cortisol-pregnenolone pathway.
-The mineral and adaptogenic support described here may be helpful as a complementary approach, but significant hormonal disruption during perimenopause warrants assessment by a GP or gynaecologist who can assess the full hormonal picture including oestrogen and progesterone levels directly.
+If you are in perimenopause or post-menopause, hormonal changes involve multiple overlapping mechanisms and direct testing of oestrogen and progesterone levels is the appropriate first step.
+GP or gynaecologist assessment is recommended for significant hormonal disruption rather than self-directed supplementation alone.

 What Cortisol Does to Your Mood and Mind

-Cortisol directly suppresses GABA receptor sensitivity.
-GABA is the nervous system’s primary calming signal.
-When GABA is suppressed, the nervous system becomes hyperreactive.
-Anxiety arrives before you have a reason for it.
+Research associates sustained cortisol elevation with reduced GABA signalling efficiency.
+GABA is the nervous system’s primary calming signal, and when its function is impaired, the nervous system can become more reactive.
+Anxiety arrives before there is a clear external reason.
 Minor irritations produce disproportionate responses.
-The hippocampus, the brain region most involved in memory and concentration, has a high density of cortisol receptors and its function is measurably affected by chronic elevation.
-The cognitive symptoms that accompany chronic stress are structural, not psychological.
+The hippocampus, the brain region most involved in memory and concentration, has a high density of cortisol receptors and research in both animals and humans suggests chronic elevation affects its function.
+The cognitive and emotional symptoms that accompany chronic stress have a real biological basis, even when they are not visible on a standard clinical assessment.

 WHAT TO DO ABOUT IT